-Key Partners (Public and Private): Great Lakes Restoration Initiative, Fund for Lake Michigan, Groundwork Milwaukee, Marek Landscaping, Milwaukee Community Service Corps, Milwaukee Metropolitan Sewerage District, Southeastern Wisconsin Regional Planning Commission, and Wisconsin Department of Natural Resources
+Key partners: Great Lakes Restoration Initiative, Fund for Lake Michigan, Groundwork Milwaukee, Marek Landscaping, Milwaukee Community Service Corps, Milwaukee Metropolitan Sewerage District, Southeastern Wisconsin Regional Planning Commission, and Wisconsin Department of Natural Resources

 Types of jobs created: Ecologists, engineers, general laborers, and fisheries biologists

 Results and Accomplishments